Rob Gier: Retirement

 On 17 February 2016 Gier announced his retirement from playing competitive football at the age of 35.
 Gier is set to focus on operating Zenith Soccer Tours and spending more time with his family.

 Earlier in 2014, Gier established Zenith Soccer Tours, a youth football program in the United Kingdom.
 The idea was concepted by Gier, after he met with the Philippine national youth team who had a three-week training camp in the UK in 2013.

 Coaching career

 Oxford University (Women's)

-In November 2016, Gier was appointed as head coach of the women's football team of the Oxford University.
+In November 2016, Gier was appointed as head coach of the women's football team of the University of Oxford.
 He served in this role until May 2018.

 Gier obtained a UEFA A coaching licence by September 2017.
 While still playing for the national team and Ascot United, he began finishing a two-year course to obtain the UEFA A coaching licence.
 He plans to coach in the United Kingdom while working for a UEFA Pro Licence that would make him eligible to coach in the FA Premier League and UEFA competitions.
 He has expressed his openness to coach for the Philippine national team.